wp-plugins/simple-custom-css/readme.txt

 * Inital Release

 == Upgrade Notice ==

+= 2.5 =
+Fixed issue with WP installs in subdirectories.
+Thanks @lopo!

 = 2.0 =
 Now SCCSS gives you the option to allow Double Quotes!